-It’s an unwritten law that cheese has to be in a pasta salad.
+- It’s an unwritten law that cheese has to be in a antipasto salad.
 This time fresh mozzarella cheese was our choice.

 Putting it together

 The instructions for the pasta salad are so simple I’m almost embarrassed to include them but just in case there is a newcomer I’ll add them:

 - Make the pasta according to package directions.
 Make sure that it's al dente (to the tooth) and add a little olive oil to prevent sticking.